 Ariunaa Norovsambuu joined the Foundation in 2012 as a program coordinator for the Urban Services Project to lead a new initiative focused on promoting better public service provision to the ger district areas of Ulaanbaatar.
-Since then she has been actively engaged in the Foundation’s urban service delivery, urban governance projects designed to improve the livelihood of ger district residents.
+She actively engaged in the Foundation’s urban service delivery and urban governance projects designed to improve the livelihood of ger district residents.

 Education: Ariunaa Norovsambuu received a bachelor’s degree in International Relations in Moscow and a master’s degree in Environmental Science and Policy from the Central European University in Budapest.